AngusGMorrison/doppel/readme.md

 Common sub-templates (e.g. a recurrent nav bar) are parsed once and shared between compositions, reducing both the Doppel's memory footprint and the number of parsing operations required.

-Each Get request to the Doppel is non-blocking.
+Each Get request to the Doppel is non-blocking and preemptible via a `context.Context`.
 Even where a template must be parsed for the first time, concurrent requests for other templates proceed freely.

 **Package documentation**: https://godoc.org/github.com/AngusGMorrison/doppel